Why we think life was better in the 'good old days'

 ‘Things aren’t what they used to be’ because we are suffering from psychological biases, according to scientists.

-Professor Nick Chater reveals in the first part of The Human Zoo on BBC Radio 4 that our belief things were better in the past is because of loss aversion and our ‘rose-tinted’ memory.
+Nick Chater, Professor of Behavioural Science, reveals in the first part of The Human Zoo on BBC Radio 4 that our belief things were better in the past is because of loss aversion and our ‘rose-tinted’ memory.